 Disrupting Change: The TRP Disruptors and their Ride to Conquer Cancer

 Written By: Craig Madho, MHSc Translational Research Candidate “Wait wait wait…before everyone leaves class, I have a question.”
-It was 7 PM – we had just finished class and were getting ready to leave for the evening, but we had just started the sec …
+It was 7 PM – we had just finished class and were getting ready to leave for the evening, but we had …

 “Wait wait wait…before everyone leaves class, I have a question.”